jtedjo/House-Renovation/README.txt

 List as many renovations idea as you can.
-1… 2… 3… GO!
+1â€¦ 2â€¦ 3â€¦ GO!

+fireplace, tile rooftop, marble bathroom